Wikia/guidelines/TypeScript/README.md

 ### Linter

 There is a [TypeScript linter available on NPM](https://www.npmjs.org/package/tslint), and also plugins available for various build task runners/build systems.
+Check out included `tslint.json` file for recommended settings.

+### Formatter

+There is a [TypeScript formatter available on NPM](https://www.npmjs.org/package/tsfmt). check out included `tsfmt.json` for recommended settings.

 ## Typing